-In 1967, Kennedy Krieger Institute became the nation’s first University Affiliated Program (now known as University Centers of Excellence on Developmental Disabilities or UCEDD).
-It serves today as a model for similar programs throughout the country, and is affiliated with The Johns Hopkins University and is located close to the Johns Hopkins Medical Institutions in downtown Baltimore, Md.
+In 1967, Kennedy Krieger Institute became the nation’s first University Affiliated Program (now known as University Centers of Excellence on Developmental Disabilities, or UCEDD).
+It serves today as a model for similar programs throughout the country.
+It is affiliated with The Johns Hopkins University and is located close to the Johns Hopkins Medical Institutions in downtown Baltimore, Maryland.

 With 70 inpatient beds and more than 50 outpatient specialty clinics, Kennedy Krieger serves as a training and research center for hundreds of healthcare providers, including physicians, psychologists, and allied health professionals.
 We take an interdisciplinary team approach to diagnosing and treating complex neurological disorders and neurodevelopmental disabilities.

-All clinical residency rotations occur within the hospital, Kennedy Krieger School Programs, or at the Johns Hopkins medical campus, which houses a variety of outpatient clinics.
+All clinical residency rotations occur within the hospital, in Kennedy Krieger School Programs, or at The Johns Hopkins University medical campus, which houses a variety of outpatient clinics.

 The postdoctoral residency program is based in the Department of Neuropsychology.
 Dr. E. Mark Mahone is the department director.
 Dr. Beth Slomine is director of training and neuropsychological rehabilitation services.
 All training faculty in the neuropsychology training program have extensive clinical experience in pediatric neuropsychology.
-Our core training faculty members hold academic appointments through the Departments of Psychiatry, Neurology, Physical Medicine & Rehabilitation, and Pediatrics at the Johns Hopkins University School of Medicine.
+Most of our core training faculty members hold academic appointments through the departments of Psychiatry, Neurology, Physical Medicine & Rehabilitation, and Pediatrics at The Johns Hopkins University School of Medicine.

-For more information about Kennedy Krieger Institute’s Pediatric Neuropsychology Residency Program and application guidelines, visit www.kennedykrieger.org/neuropsych-training.
+For more information about Kennedy Krieger Institute’s Pediatric Neuropsychology Residency Program and application guidelines, visit kennedykrieger.org/neuropsych-training.